-There’s no shame in taking the time to keep up your regular beauty treatments when you can't get to the salon, like using at-home hair dye kits, enjoying your own facial or recreating a professional pedicure.
+There’s no shame in taking the time to keep up your regular beauty treatments when you can't get to the salon, like using home highlight kits, (opens in new tab) enjoying your own facial or recreating a professional pedicure.
 Though while many of us can live without a facial or pedicure, most women these days don't want to give up eyebrow tinting.

 Why?
 Because full eyebrows have brilliant anti-ageing effects.
 So eyebrow tinting is a must for those of us who weren’t blessed with naturally bushy eyebrows.
 It saves us precious time in the mornings that would otherwise be spent painstakingly pencilling in sparse sections and pesky gaps.

 It works its magic by capturing and colouring even fine, fair hairs to create the illusion of fuller, thicker brows.

 One of the lowest maintenance treatments going, eyebrow tinting can take as little as two minutes, with results lasting for up to six weeks.
 But as with any beauty treatment, lots can go wrong, and it can be dangerous if precautions aren't followed.

 "When eyebrow tinting and shaping, you want to tint first," explains Eylure’s make-up artist Sara Sordillo.
 "Plucking or removing hair opens the follicle and if tint gets in to this space it can cause irritation, infection or ingrown hair."